aletcher/website/_pages/about.md

 social: true
 ---

-Looking to start a PhD in 2021, most likely at the interface between mathematics and questions arising in machine learning and intelligence more generally.
-Other interests range from category theory to quantum computing.
+Looking to start a PhD in 2021, possibly at the interface between mathematics and questions arising in machine learning and intelligence more generally.
+Other interests range from number theory to quantum computing.
 Feel free to e-mail me with any pointers or suggestions for research groups, supervisors or topics I might have missed. :)
 {: .text-justify}

 I studied pure mathematics and a little computer science, writing my <a href="https://aletcher.github.io/assets/pdf/bsc_thesis.pdf" target="blank">bachelor thesis</a> in number theory and my <a href="https://aletcher.github.io/assets/pdf/msc_thesis.pdf" target="blank">master thesis</a> on multi-agent learning (also called multi-loss optimization or differentiable games). <a href="https://aletcher.github.io/publications/" target="blank">Here</a> are a couple papers I wrote in this area since then.